Milindi-Kodikara/Staying-Alive/README.md

-## Dancing Nao Bots
+## Staying Alive - Nao Bots edition

 **Description**

-A project where a team of three Softbank Nao Robots dance to Staying Alive by Bee Gees with a surprise move at the end!
+A project where a team of three Softbank Nao Robots dance to Staying Alive by Bee Gees with a surprise twist at the end!

 **Start of the Dance**
 ![](./Start.png)